mostafarakib/problem-solving/Day1/README.md

 6. How do you find duplicate numbers in an array if it contains multiple duplicates?
 7. How do you count the occurrence of a given character in a string?
+8. Search for a (key) in the hash-map, and if present return its value.
+Else return null.